Comp toe boots are becoming increasingly popular; composite toe boots meet safety regulations, so why do we even keep using steel toe boots?

 Sign up to get the Heritage newsletter by BootSpy, where we share great deals from top boot brands and weekly style inspiration from top creators in the Heritage fashion space.

 Composite Toe Boots vs. Steel Toe Boots: Which is Better?

-They can take a lot of damage and remain completely safe; if I needed to guarantee my boots could take being run over by a truck, steel toe wins for me, especially if the truck wants to run over my feet tomorrow as well.
+Steel toe boots can take a lot of damage and remain completely safe.
+If I needed to guarantee my boots could take being run over by a truck, steel toe wins for me, especially if the truck wants to run over my feet tomorrow as well.

-Choosing steel toe over composite toe completely depends on your environment and profession.
-A logger or someone working on a building site will probably be better served to wear steel-toe boots.
+But choosing steel toe over composite toe completely depends on your environment and profession.
+A logger or someone working on a building site will probably be better served by wearing steel-toe boots.

-It’s no surprise that many engineers, electricians, and warehouse workers favor comp toe boots; the risks, while still there, are reduced in these professions.
+However, an engineer or an electrician might favor comp toe boots because the risks, while still there, are slightly reduced in these professions.

 If I’m working on sites with higher risks of heavy materials landing on my foot or logging in the woods, I’m going for a steel-toe boot.

 But if I’m working fitting electrical cables or working in a factory, I think comp toe boots are perfectly comfortable and safe.